-In recent years, the circular economy has become a key issue – it is hoped to be part of the solution to climate change and dwindling of virgin material resources.
-In the circular economy, the aim is to retain the value of goods and materials for as long as possible, as a result of which less waste is generated and less natural resources are needed for the production of new products.
+The circular economy is believed to be a part of the solution against climate change, overconsumption of virgin raw materials and biodiversity loss.
+In order to solve these problems, a major systemic change should take place, moving from the conventional linear economic model to the circular economy in all sectors of society.
+The goal is to achieve not only economic but also social and ecological benefits.
+The circular economy aims to retain the value of goods and materials in circulation for as long as possible, as a result of which less waste is generated and fewer natural resources are needed for the production of new products.

 There is no single, all-encompassing definition for the circular economy.
 One of the best known is the definition by the Ellen MacArthur Foundation, according to which the circular economy is a systems solution framework that tackles global challenges like climate change, biodiversity loss, waste and pollution.
 It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials, and regenerate nature.

 Circular economy is a new foundation for the economy

 In Finland, the circular economy has been included in the world's first roadmap for the circular economy published by the Finnish Innovation Fund Sitra in 2016.
 The Sitra concept of the circular economy emphasises the role of individuals and enterprises, new kinds of partnerships, changes in attitudes and procedures, and development of the operating environment.